Empowering Learners to Respond to Gender Based Violence—Canadian Women's Foundation

 Our work with the Canadian Women’s Foundation was conducted in two phases.

 Phase One included extensive consultation with the client.
 We conducted learner persona and learner journey workshops to help identify the needs of diverse learners for the Signal for Help courses.
 We reviewed existing materials and consulted with Canadian Women’s Foundation subject matter experts to map the content and recommend a content strategy.
-We assessed the requirements for a new Learner Management System (LMS) for both the Signal for Help Responders program and other corporate uses, and provided research and advice to help them make their selection.
+We assessed the requirements for a new Learner Management System (LMS) for both the Signal for Help Responders program and other corporate uses and provided research and advice to help them make their selection.

 In Phase Two, we developed the Signal for Help Responders program as a series of micro-modules.
 This included the development of a style guide, customized menu and interface within the chosen LMS, and interactive course content featuring original graphics and animations.
-The menu interface and one module were tested by 45 learners who provided invaluable user feedback in the early stages of development.
-The final program consists of:
+Early versions of the interface and content were tested with representative selection of learners who provided invaluable user feedback in the early stages of development.

 • A start page that allows learners to either explore the main menu or go directly to the “Help Someone Who is Experiencing Abuse” micro-module to get quick information to help someone right now.